 Also, field data that populates in the Core Web Vitals report is slow to update after changes are made because they are based on the last 28 days of data in the Chrome User Experience Report, and more specifically, the 75th percentile of those scores for the more accurate reflection of site performance.

 Lab data comes from tools, like Google Lighthouse, that load pages in a simulated environment on controlled network settings and devices without user input.
 This means it isn’t always reflective of the user experience.
 First Input Delay, for example, cannot be measured in this environment.
-However, this data is still instructive and can give you a good idea as to whether you are on the right track with optimizations.
+However, this data is still instructive and can give you a good idea if you are on the right track with optimizations.
 Total Blocking Time, for example, has been recognized by Google as a good lab proxy for First Input Delay.

 When testing a URL, you may see the alert that “The Chrome User Experience Report does not have sufficient real-world speed data for this page.”
 This is because Google collects anonymized data for the report and there must be enough page loads to report for sufficient data collection.

-Google and industry research⁷ ⁸ indicate that there is a strong correlation between good user experience and conversions.
+Google and_industry research⁷ ⁸ indicate that there is a strong correlation between good user experience and conversions.
 For example:

 Longer page load times have a severe effect on bounce rates.⁹ For example: